 - Full orientation and induction to project before you begin

-- Transfer from Quito airport to guest house for your first night
+- Transfer from Quito airport to first night accommodation

-- First night guest house accommodation in Quito (does not include meals)
+- First night accommodation in Quito (dinner and breakfast provided)

 - Shared accommodation on-site at the monkey sanctuary

 - Local SIM card (make sure your phone is unlocked)